 6. The updates troubleshooter can also be accessed via Settings.
 To do so, open Windows Settings (Windows key + I), click on Update & security followed by Troubleshoot in the left panel and finally expand Windows Update & click on Run the troubleshooter.

-Also, for reasons unknown, the updates troubleshooter is not available on Windows 7 and 8.
+Also, for reasons unknown, the updates troubleshooter is not available on Windows 7 and 8, but you can run Windows update troubleshooter on Windows 10 & 11., but you can run Windows update troubleshooter on Windows 10 & 11..
 However, you can download it from the following site Windows Update Troubleshooter and install it.

 7. In the following dialogue box, click on Next to proceed with troubleshooting.